datalad-handbook/book/docs/usecases/HCP_dataset.rst

 #.
 The :command:`datalad addurls` command is used to automatically aggregate
-   files and information about their sources from public `AWS S3 <https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html>`_ bucket storage into a small-sized, modular DataLad datasets.
+   files and information about their sources from public `AWS S3 <https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html>`_ bucket storage into small-sized, modular DataLad datasets.
 #.
 Modular datasets are structured into a hierarchy of nested datasets, with a
    single HCP superdataset at the top.
 This modularizes storage and access, and mitigates performance problems that would arise in oversized standalone datasets, but maintains access to any subdataset from the top-level dataset.
 #.
-Individual datasets are stored in an remote indexed archive (RIA) store
+Individual datasets are stored in a remote indexed archive (RIA) store
-   at `store.datalad.org <store.datalad.org>`__ under their :term:`dataset ID`.
+   at `store.datalad.org <http://store.datalad.org/>`__ under their :term:`dataset ID`.
-   This results in a flexible and scalable storage solution in which dataset locations are derived from their properties.
+   This setup constitutes a flexible, domain-agnostic, and scalable storage solution, while dataset configurations enable seamless automatic dataset retrieval from the store.
 #.
 The top-level dataset is published to GitHub as a public access point for the
    full HCP dataset.
-As the RIA store only file availability and source information instead data contents, :command:`datalad get` retrieves file contents from the original AWS S3 sources.
+As the RIA store contains datasets with only file source information instead of hosting data contents, a :command:`datalad get` retrieves file contents from the original AWS S3 sources.
 #.
 With DataLad's authentication management, users will authenticate once -- and
    are thus required to accept the HCP projects terms to obtain valid credentials --, but subsequent :command:`datalad get` commands work swiftly